Sunday, 22 March 2026

 174. Dogatana LP by Kazumi Watanabe

-AFTER SORTING through the family album, I realized a pic of my smiling grandmother with the bulk that was baby me on her lap was missing.
+AFTER SORTING through the family album, I realised a pic of my smiling grandmother with infant me on her lap was missing.

-Regardless, every fortnight we made the trip to Audenshaw to visit her husband in his sombre bungalow and every fortnight he gave us god-awful fruit polos that stuck to our teeth.
+Regardless, every fortnight we made the trip to Audenshaw to visit my grandfather in his sombre bungalow.
+Every fortnight, without fail, he produced god-awful fruit polos that cemented themselves to our teeth.
 We, as children, couldn't speak coz he'd get snappy, so we just fumbled about with his brass ornaments until the clock thankfully said it was pub opening time.
-To compound the pain of the journey, the misery that was her mother lived nearby in a dreary block of flats, so we visited there too.
+To compound the pain of the journey, the misery that was my grandmother's mother, lived nearby in a dreary block of flats, so we visited there too.

-While her brother's car was outside, we had to wait in ours until he had driven off.
-He'd somehow talked the misery into disinheriting her daughter, so my father felt compelled to continue the feud by blaming him.
-I now have sympathy for my father as the people he was closest to, his mother and grandfather, were dead before I could even walk.
+While my grandmother's brother's car was outside, we had to wait in ours until he had driven off.
+He'd somehow talked the old woman into cutting her own daughter, my grandmother, out of the will.
+My father felt compelled to continue the feud by blaming him.

-Things improved shortly before her husband died when I was in my teens and able to pick up his News of the World and take it into his bathroom before getting way too over excited looking at its racier pages.
-My parents were probably sympathetic to me splodging about and, though in no way encouraging my behaviour, recognized that it kept me quiet-ish.
+Things improved shortly before my grandfather died.
+When I was in my teens and able to pick up his News of the World and take it into his bathroom before getting way too over excited looking at its racier pages.
+My parents were probably sympathetic to me splodging about and, though they in no way encouraged it, they recognised it kept me quiet enough.

-I think we all felt like we'd been to his funeral thousands of times before.
-I was philosophical about it, thinking, 'grandfather is dead, which is sad, but I never have to visit Audenshaw ever again or eat fruit polos.'
+We had all been to his funeral a thousand times before it actually happened.
+I was philosophical about it, thinking, 'Grandfather is dead, genuinely sad, but I will never eat another fruit polo or set foot in Audenshaw ever again.'

 My mother always stated that things would've been very different had my grandmother survived.
 That pic of us both represents a love denied them, so seems apt that it is missing.